electraone/datafiles/manual/src/developers/sysexparser.md

 The patch element may consist of a number of objects that describe `request` and possible `responses`.

-A request a sequence of bytes (expressed in hexadecimal notation) that is sent to your synthebitWidthr when you want to read its settings.
+A request a sequence of bytes (expressed in hexadecimal notation) that is sent to your synthesizer when you want to read its settings.
 One occasion is pressing the [PATCH REQUEST] button.

 The responses array then describes the format of expected SysEx messages that the instrument will send after receiving the request message.
 The response consists of a message `header` and the `rules`.
 The header is used to identify the incoming SysEx message and the rules provide instructions on how to parse the bytes of that SysEx message and how to assign parsed data to Electra's controls.